-The formats are specially chosen to bring clients into contact with the under-recognised value of the right brain and the body through mapping, metaphor and play.
+I have also adopted and developed formats intended to bring my clients into contact with the under-recognised value of the right brain and the body through mapping, metaphor and play.

 Some people find reality an uninspiring and unlikely place to look for the seeds of the future, but a phenomenological perspective says otherwise.
 Like the soil in which a seed falls, reality is a rich and fertile ground.

 Deepening our awareness of ‘what is’ and developing tolerance for ambiguity and discomfort allows those dormant possibilities to emerge.
 Gestalt’s ‘Paradoxical Theory of Change’ suggests this is the way we identify and take lasting action.
 A meaningful response requires us to be in touch with both our reality and what draws us forward.

 Those who have paid attention to the threshold experiences in their lives recognise these are uncomfortable but fertile places where – with careful listening – it can be possible to hear the whispering of the future.